Herb Butter Recipes and Serving Suggestions

 Can I Make Herb Butter with Dried Herbs?

-Unfortunately, the answer here has to be the often infuriating, yes and no. Yes, it is entirely possible to make herb butter with certain dried herbs; but no, in the sense that it will not be likely to be of the same quality as that made with fresh herbs.
-One dried herb which does work particularly well in herb butter, however, is dill.
+Unfortunately, the answer here has to be the often infuriating yes and no. Yes, it is entirely possible to make herb butter with certain dried herbs, but it will not be likely to be of the same quality as that made with fresh herbs.
+One dried herb that does work particularly well in herb butter, however, is dill.

-Do note that harder dried herbs, such as thyme or rosemary, are least suited to making this condiment but, as always, experimentation often pays dividends and do try this out with herbs of your own choice.
+Note: Harder dried herbs, such as thyme or rosemary, are least suited to making this condiment but, as always, experimentation often pays dividends.
+Try this out with herbs of your own choice.

 Hard Boiled Egg and Dill Butter on Toast with Salad